 When Does Harassment Violate Federal Law?

-Harassment is considered to violate the federal law if it involves discriminatory treatment based on race, color, sex (with or without sexual conduct), religion, national origin, age, genetic status, disabilities, the opposition of job discrimination by an employee, or even when an employee participates to investigate or complain proceeding under the different status of the EEO.
+Harassment is to violate the federal law if it involves discriminatory treatment based on race, color, sex (with or without sexual conduct), religion, national origin, age, genetic status, disabilities, the opposition of job discrimination by an employee, or even when an employee participates to investigate or complain proceeding under the different status of the EEO.

 For conduct to be considered by the law, it has to be sufficiently frequent or severe to create a hostile work environment or result in a tangible employment action such as firing, hiring, demotion, promotion, etc.